At least five children were killed during U.S. raid on ISIS leader, according to witnesses and video

 “While regrettable, it’s not surprising that he chose to kill himself and others, but thankfully all our service members came back safely,” a senior U.S. military official said Thursday in a briefing for reporters.

-U.S. forces had been monitoring Qurayshi’s house since the fall, including the “the pattern of life of all the occupants there,” said the official, who spoke on the condition of anonymity because the operation remains highly sensitive.
+U.S. forces had been monitoring Qurayshi’s house since the fall, including the “pattern of life of all the occupants there,” said the official, who spoke on the condition of anonymity because the operation remains highly sensitive.

 The Pentagon has said there had been at least 11 children at home at the time of the raid, including eight children who they said had exited safely, and at least two that U.S. officials say were probably killed as a result of the explosion.
 They assessed that one child killed on the second floor probably died in the explosion, based on a lack of visible injuries suggesting a different cause of death.